 FUN FACT - All our registered, black hogs receive author names .
 Any hogs we register that are born with the white feet or leg color variation, receive the "Harmony" prefix followed by a Beatles' song title.

-READ MORE ABOUT OUR HOGS - To read more about our daily dealings with the hogs, check out our blog - Clear Morning Moments.
+READ MORE ABOUT OUR HOGS - To read more about our daily dealings with the hogs, check out our farm journal - Clear Morning Moments.